COMING 2025

 But I knew I had to go.
 Standing in the dark, the familiar knot of distrust tightened in my stomach as I thought about my moms disappearance and the multitude of times my father abandoned me.
 His departures etched deep scars in my heart, leaving me in the grip of my abusive uncle and separated from my siblings.

-I didn’t realize then that my decision to from escape home would set in motion a chain of events that would pull me further into a violent, unforgiving world.
-I understood however, that I had to summon my courage as I embarked on this uncertain path.
+I didn’t realize then that my decision to escape from home would set in motion a chain of events that would pull me further into a violent, unforgiving world.
+I understood however, that I had to summon enough courage to embark on this uncertain path.

 Barefoot, I was wearing my favorite blue sweat jacket and carried my Converse sneakers in one hand and my heavy backpack in another.
 Crouching and peering ahead, I stepped toward the alley where my boyfriend waited.
 I could see Willie’s silhouette standing outside his ‘72 dusty blue Toyota Corolla with the hatchback open.
 The moon cast a long shadow behind him down the dark alley.

 Willie was 19, tall, with a big afro, and his skin was silky smooth.
 I remembered the day we had met in Winchell’s, several months earlier.
-That was just before I robbed the place the first time.
+That was just before I robbed the place.

 I had taken the garage key off my dad’s keychain earlier that evening and left it in the lock.
 I turned the handle of the old metal door to the yellow brick garage that faced the alley, and slowly lifted it.
 My heart pounded as we loaded the back of Willie’s car with my boxes, and I imagined my dad stopping me as I tried to escape.
 We quickly finished loading, and Willie got into the car, silently closing his door.